dapepe/OllamaSublime/README.md

   - `Ollama: Show History` to show the history
   - `Ollama: Clear History` to clear the history
   - `Ollama: Toggle Output Panel` to show/hide the output panel
+  - `Ollama: Add Context` to add files or folders as context
+  - `Ollama: Remove Context` to remove previously added contexts

 I recommend setting up keyboard shortcuts for these commands, e.g.